Samuel Barrett Miles: Political agent in the Gulf region

 The regiment returned to India in March 1869.
 Soon after, Miles applied for a transfer to the Political Service.

 His first appointment was to Balochistan, where he stayed on the Makran coast.

 Miles was appointed Political Agent and Consul at Muscat, in Oman, in October 1872.

 He spent most of his subsequent career as a political agent in Oman.

 Other appointments included Political Agent in Turkish Arabia, Consul-General of Baghdad (1879), Political Agent and Consul-General of Zanzibar (1881), Political Agent in the North West Province and Oudh (1885) and Political Resident in the Persian Gulf.

 Miles came to Oman during the reign of Turki bin Said (1871–1888), whom the British had assisted in ending the conservative religious revolution of Azzan bin Qais.

 Miles made several journeys from Muscat into the interior of the country to gain a better understanding of the people for diplomatic purposes.
 He was an Arabist and Orientalist, and developed a deep knowledge of the history and the people of the region, recording his findings in copious notes.

 He described the country, architecture, local customs, social conditions, agriculture and fishing.

 His erudition allowed him to detect echoes of the distant past in modern times.

 He noted that India and Arabia still used a measure of weight that had been used in ancient Nineveh.

 Later career

 Miles was acting Political Resident in the Gulf from 1885 until October 1886.

 In 1887 he returned to India where he was promoted to Colonel.
 He was Political Resident at Mewar from 1887 to 1893, when he retired from the army and returned to England.

 Miles wrote several papers that were published by the Royal Geographical Society.

-He married Ellen Marie Kay in 1877.
-They had one son, Harry William Miles, who was killed during World War I (1914–1918).
+He married Ellen Marie Kay, daughter of Sir Brook Kay, 3rd Baronet (1780-1866) in 1877.
+They had one son, Major Harry William Miles (17 October 1879 - 9 July 1917), who served in the Royal Marines and was killed during World War I (1914–1918) in the explosion of HMS Vanguard.

 Samuel Barrett Miles died on 28 August 1914 aged 75.

 He had intended to work up his notes into a book, but went blind several years before he died.

 Five years later his widow published the work he had completed as The Countries and Tribes of the Persian Gulf.